With all the drama Aeroplan has been going through these past few months…

 Airline miles when redeemed effectively, are known to provide incredibly high reward value of 2-3 cents per mile or more.
 In comparison, most points give you a 1 cent per point value.
 Tripling the value of your rewards is definitely a good thing.

-Better, when you transfer 20,000 points at a time, you get a 5,000 mile bonus.
-That’s a 25% increase.
-Doing this effectively makes transferring to airline miles 1:1.25.
-This also applies to points earned with the SPG Amex, so it is like you are earning 1.25 points per dollar spent instead of 1.
+Better, when you transfer 60,000 points at a time, you get a 25% increase.
+Doing this effectively makes transferring to airline miles 3:1.25.
+This also applies to points earned with the SPG Amex, so it is like you are earning 2.5 points per dollar spent instead of 1.

-A free night in a category 1 hotel costs a mere 2,000 points on the weekend and 3,000 points on a weekday.
-That’s worth about $100 right there giving your points a value of 3.3 to 5 cents each.
-That’s a lot better than 1 cent, eh?
+A free night in a category 1 hotel costs a mere 7,500 points.
+That’s worth about $100 right there giving your points a value of 1.3 cents each.

-Bonus: if you redeem your points for four nights at a category 3 or 4 hotel, you’ll get an extra night free for no additional points.
+Bonus: if you redeem your points for four nights, you’ll get an extra night free for no additional points.

-The SPG Moments auction is one of the coolest ways to spend your points and it can give pretty decent point value too.
-The auction is usually filled with items that focus on special treatment of the guest and can include:
+The exclusive moments offered through this program is one of the coolest ways to spend your points and it can give pretty decent point value too.
+It is usually filled with items that focus on special treatment of the guest and can include:

 The number of points required can range from 1,000 to over 300,000 so you’ll probably be able to find something of interest.

-The auction list is updated frequently so you’ll want to check out what is currently available.
-You can click here to see what is up for grabs.
+The list is updated frequently so you’ll want to check out what is currently available.
+You can click here to see what is available.

 The Starwood Preferred Guest American Express card is designed for consumers to maximize their points.

-- Cardholders can earn 2 points for every $1 spent at all SPG hotels (including Marriott).
+- Cardholders can earn 5 points for every $1 spent at all SPG & Marriott hotels

-- For all other purchases there is 1 point earned per $1 spent.
+- For all other purchases, there is 2 point earned per $1 spent.

 - The card has an annual fee of $120.

-For big spenders, if you reach $40,000 total annual spend, you receive one free weekend at an SPG hotel.
-If you reach $30,000 annual spend you automatically get upgraded to gold status.
+For big spenders, if you reach $30,000 total annual spend, you’ll be upgraded to gold elite status.

 The nice thing about the card is that there are no blackout dates.
 So you don’t have to worry about certain peak dates being unavailable for points usage – this includes both flights and hotels.

-As already discussed, the biggest benefit of this card is the SPG program itself.
-The ability to transfer the points (usually 1:1) to so many other programs and the incredibly flexibility and valuable reward redemption options are second to none.
+As already discussed, the biggest benefit of this card is the rewards program itself.
+The ability to transfer the points (usually 3:1) to so many other programs, the incredible flexibility, and valuable reward redemption options are second to none.